-From our famous Del Duca® Prosciutto to our other charcuterie, you can rest assured that every product is autentico, made in the USA according to time-honored Italian traditions.
+From our famous Del Duca® Prosciutto to our other charcuterie, you can rest assured that every product is autentico, according to time-honored Italian traditions.

 Del Duca®'s humble origins can be traced to 1945, when founders Stefano & Carolina Dukcevich arrived in the seaside town of Trieste, Italy.
 Having just escaped the dramatic fallout of post-WWII Croatia, the husband-wife team found opportunity in food as they forged a new life on the Adriatic coast.
 Carolina, working from her home kitchen, produced the pork sausages that Vlado would then deliver on his bicycle to local restaurants and markets.